AuroraStorm-sw/Portfolio-project-2/README.md

 - Select to deploy from main branch
 - A few minutes later, upon refreshing the page, my site was live

+For anyone wishing to Fork this repository, then do as follows;

+- Log in to GitHub and find your way to the GitHub repository you want, in this case my [portfolio project 2](https://github.com/AuroraStorm-sw/Portfolio-project-2)
+- Up in the right corner of the repository page, on the row of buttons just beneath the user icon, you'll find the "Fork" button.
+- Click the "Fork" button and you will now have created a copy of the repository to your GitHub account.

 ## Tools
 - Windows Paint
 - https://balsamiq.com/ - Balsamiq Wireframes